Tavewa: Island supplies and logistics

 Tavewa does not have a pier; all supplies have to be loaded onto small landing boats from supply ships stopping between the islands.
 Depending on the arrival times of the supply boats and the tides, all goods have to be unloaded from the landing boats in places in the water in front of the beach.
 The residents unload and carry all goods from knee- to breast-deep water onto the beach.
 From there, the goods are either transferred into wheelbarrows or carried to their destination.

-In 2004, there were no motorised vehicles on Tavewa, not even a tractor.
+There are 4 motorised vehicles on Tavewa, Golf Cart, UTV and ATV, all privately owned.
 Tavewa has no roads, only paths.

-Diesel for the generators is transported this way in jerry cans, which explains why the generators are only used as required.
+Diesel & Fuel for generators is transported in drums, which explains why the generators are only used as required.

-The regular supplies, with the tourists, arrive with the Yasawa Flyer, which operates a daily water-bus service between Nadi and Tavewa.
-Other supply boats exists that operate either on an infrequent-but-regular or ad-hoc basis.
+The regular supplies, with the tourists, arrive with the Yasawa Flyer (From Denarau, Nadi) or the Tavewa Seabus (From Lautoka Wharf), which operate a daily water-bus service between the mainland of Viti Levu and Tavewa.
+Other supply boats exist that operate either on an infrequent-but-regular or ad-hoc basis.

 There are three shared phone lines between Tavewa and the mainland.
 Marine radio is a common communication platform.
+Both Vodafone and Digicel have a tower on the island however Mobile reception is patchy and unreliable.
+Some residents have Starlink.

 Drinking water

-As has the rest of Fiji, Tavewa has been experiencing a drought since the middle of the 1990s.
 Drinking water is a precious resource.
-Drinking water for tourists is brought in plastic bottles on the supply boats.
+Drinking water for tourists is brought in plastic bottles on the supply boats or caught in Rainwater tanks.
 The large number of non-degradable plastic bottles that are land-filled on the relatively small island are expected to cause environmental problems in the future.

-Use of salt water

-All resorts operate only salt-water showers.
-While the generators are running, salt-water is pumped into black water tanks on top of the showers.
-The sun heats the water in the tanks.
-Salt-water is also used for laundry and certain other purposes not requiring potable water.

 Tourism

-Tavewa caters nearly exclusively for the back-packing community.
 The island is not very highly developed, affording visitors a realistic insight into the Fijian and Pacific Islands lifestyle.

 Tavewa is not connected to any centralised power grid.
-The resorts on the island operate their own power supplies consisting of diesel-powered generators.
+The resorts on the island operate their own power supplies consisting of diesel-powered generators & Solar.
 These generators are only used on demand, usually starting at sunset.
 At around 10:00 pm the generators are shut down, and campfires and lanterns produce light.

 The few cooling facilities rely on ice-blocks, which are regenerated while the generators are on.